manideep1116/Covid-19-Notification-System/README.md

 ### Developed an Alexa skill using Python to retrieve the Covid-19 data from S3 bucket and respond to user based on the request.

-### Forecasted future 10 days of Covid-19 daily new cases, using Time Series forecasting with Facebook Prophet.
+###  Forecasted Covid-19 daily new cases for future 10 days using Time series forecasting with Facebook Prophet.

 ### Here is the Medium story on this project: https://manideepreddy1116.medium.com/covid-19-notification-system-using-aws-cloud-alexa-skill-and-facebook-prophet-for-time-series-cf07452678a